SantiagoD999/Mthesis/README.md

 ****************************************************************************
 As an alternative to create the lagged dataset (as the funs_() was deprecated) use: lag_functions1 <- 1:h %>% lapply(function(x) function(col) dplyr::lag(col, x))

 vintage1<-vintage1 %>%
     mutate_at(vars(colnames(vintage1)), funs_(lag_functions1))

-The names of the lags are different, but this does not affect the modelling.
+The names of the lags are different, but this does not affect the models

 For the issue see: https://github.com/tidyverse/dplyr/issues/5213
 ****************************************************************************